chrislf/ghuloum-compiler/README.md

 The code here is not be used as an example of anything, including itself.

-To build, get a copy of PetiteChezScheme, put a copy of https://github.com/namin/inc in the parent directory and run `./make_and_run`
+To build, get a copy of PetiteChezScheme, put a copy of https://github.com/namin/inc in the parent directory, compile small_driver.c to small_driver.o, and run `./make_and_run`